 Terms of trade: Terms of trade figure is calculated by dividing the output price index by the input price index.

-The monthly representative price observation concerns about 1300 economic enterprises and nearly 6000 products.
+The monthly representative price observation concerns almost 1400 economic enterprises and nearly 6000 products.
 The observed price, in case of domestic sale, is a basic price since 1994, excluding value added tax, and including price supplement belonging to turnover; in case of external trade turnover, it is a price at border parity converted into forint at the actual rate of exchange, valid on the day of fulfilment.

 Producer price index: a weighted average of price indices of domestic sales and export sales.